osmanovic-lejla/a4s-accuracy-metric/README.md

 	3. Probabilities are obtained using (in this order):
 	•	functional_model.predict_proba(Xb)
 	•	functional_model.predict_proba(model, Xb)
-	•	fallback to predict / predict(model, Xb) if predict_proba is not available.
+	•	fallback to predict / predict(model, Xb) if predict_proba is not available
 	4. If the output is:
 	•	1D → treated as binary probability
-	•	2D → treated as multiclass probability matrix and compared to one-hot encoded labels
+	•	2D → treated as multiclass probability matrix and compared to one-hot labels
-	5. The mean squared error between probabilities and true labels is accumulated over all batches.
+	5. The mean squared error between probabilities and true labels is accumulated.
-	6. The final Brier Score is the average over the entire dataset.
+	6. The final Brier Score is the dataset-wide average.

 ⸻

-## 3. Tabular Data Metric (Breast Cancer, A4S Integration)
+# 3. Tabular Data Metric (Breast Cancer, A4S Integration)

 A4S automatically discovers and runs the metric using its model metric registry.